What is a centrifuge?

 6. Isopycnic Centrifugation

-The goal of isopycnic centrifugation is complete separation by buoyant density, not by size or shape.
-A sample is layered over a gradient medium.
+The goal of isopycnic centrifugation (also called density gradient centrifugation) is complete separation by buoyant density, not by size or shape.
+A sample is layered over a gradient medium (commonly cesium chloride or sucrose).
 During centrifugation, each particle migrates to the point where its density matches the surrounding gradient.

 How Different Industries Use Various Centrifuge Types